cmadding/MSDS6306/Unit 9/CMadding_Livesession9assignment.md

 ## IBU         0.000344007 0.0004903987
 ```

-For a beer in Texas with no IBU it is predicted that is will have an ABV of 0.043.
-A 95% confidence interval is (0.040 and 0.047).This has little practical meaning which is to be expected since it is extrapolation.
+**For a beer in Texas with no IBU it is predicted that is will have an ABV of 0.043.
+A 95% confidence interval is (0.040 and 0.047).
+This has little practical meaning which is to be expected since it is extrapolation.
-We are 95% confident that, in the beers from Texas, when the IBU is increased by 1 unit the mean ABV increases between 0.00034 and 0.00049.
+We are 95% confident that, in the beers from Texas, when the IBU is increased by 1 unit the mean ABV increases between 0.00034 and 0.00049.**

 ```r